-These persimmon bars are the perfect dessert to capture the flavor of fall.
+These persimmon bars are the perfect dessert (or breakfast treat) to capture the flavor of fall.

 The first day that I’ve truly felt fall in the air.